Shadow of a disformal Kerr black hole in quadratic DHOST theories: Shadow of the disformal Kerr black hole in quadratic DHOST theory

 Thus, the celestial coordinates for pixel corresponding to light ray in the spacetime (\ref{metric}) can be expressed as

 where $r_{obs}, \theta_{obs}$ are the radial coordinate and polar angle of observer.

 In Figs.\ref{as0}-\ref{as3}, we present the shadows of the disformal Kerr black hole (\ref{metric}) observed in equatorial plane for different spin parameters $a$ and deformation parameter $\alpha$.
+As in refs. \cite{sw,swo,astro,chaotic,binary,sha18,my,BI,swo7,swo8,swo9,swo10}, we divide the celestial sphere into four quadrants painted in different colors (green, blue, red, and yellow).
+The grid of longitude and latitude lines is marked with adjacent brown lines separated by $10^\circ$.
+The distribution of these color regions and lines in figures reflects the distortion of an image arising from the strong gravitational lensing of black hole.
+The black part is used to denote black hole shadow.
+The white regions in figures are determined by lights from a reference spot lied in the line between black hole and observer, which provides a direct demonstration of Einstein ring.
 As $a=0$, we find that the shadow shape is an perfect disk for different $\alpha$, which is similar to those of the usual non-rotating black holes.
 However, the size of the shadow increases with the deformation parameter $\alpha$.
 The dependence of the size of the shadow on the mass of the scalar field $m$ is also determined by the sign of the constant $B_0$.
 In other words, the size of the shadow decrease with the mass $m$ of the scalar field as $B_0>0$, but increases as $B_0<0$.
 For the rotating black hole, from Fig.\ref{as1}-\ref{as3}, we find that effect of the deformation parameter $\alpha$ on the size of the shadow is similar to that in the non-rotating case, i.e., the size of the shadow is an increasing function of $\alpha$.
 However, the change of the shadow shape with $\alpha$ depends on the spin parameter $a$ of black hole and the sign of $\alpha$.
 It is shown that the change of the shadow shape becomes more distinct for the black hole with the more quickly rotation and the more negative parameter $\alpha$.
 Especially, as $a=0.998$ and $\alpha<0$, we find that there exist a ``pedicel"-like structure appeared in the left of the shadow, which increases with the absolute value of $\alpha$.
 In Fig.\ref{as40}, we also plot the change of the black hole shadow size parameter $R_s$ and the distortion parameter $\delta_s$ with the deformation parameter $\alpha$ for different spin parameter $a$.
 Here, the parameters $R_s$ and $\delta_s$ are defined as \cite{rs}

 where $(x_t, y_t)$ is the coordinate of the top point of the shadow.
 The coordinates $(x_r, 0)$ and $(x_l,0)$, respectively, correspond to points located at the most right position and the most left position of shadow along the horizontal line $y=0$.